disasteroftheuniverse/zdoom-navmesh-generator/readme.md

 # ZDoom Navigation Mesh Generator
 Automatically generate navigation meshes for your UDMF-format maps.

-##Installation
+###Installation
 First, you will need to install [Node.js](https://nodejs.org/en/)

-Clone this repository to your desired directory
+Once Node.js is installed, clone this repository to your desired directory

 ```sh
 git clone https://github.com/disasteroftheuniverse/zdoom-navmesh-generator